How I Brofited from the Brexit

 I’m no market timer, but I’m always timing the market.

 Tax loss harvesting requires making a decision to sell.
 Buying into a similar fund prevents you from missing out on rebound gains (or realizing further losses).
 Ideally, you will sell at a trough, but those are only evident in hindsight.
 Nothing prevents you from selling again a few days or weeks after exchanging into a fund, but you will have to find a third not-substantially-identical fund in which to exchange.

 When choosing a partner fund, it’s best to choose a fund you would be willing to own forever.
 If more than 30 days have passed, you can exchange back into the original fund.
 I would only do so if the recently acquired fund had further losses (or perhaps very minimal gains).

 I got lucky on this round, as the funds I sold had gained back most of their 2-day losses in a 3-day rebound.
 It remains to be seen if the rally will last.

 I’ll be ignoring the noise, but tracking my balances.

 This screen capture, showing the fluctuation within my taxable account over the last 30 days looks pretty flat.
 If I had done nothing with the Brexit, I would have been just fine.
 By doing something, I did better than fine.

 How did you Brofit from the Brexit?

-*If you sign up for Personal Capital via any of the links on these pages, which I strongly encourage you to do for obvious reasons, this site will be awarded $100, half of which will be donated to charity, and the remainder will support the expenses and efforts associated with creating and maintain the site.
-I have been using the free service far longer than I’ve had a site, and I was recommending it to friends before I had any way to benefit from it.
+*If you sign up for Personal Capital via any of the links on these pages, which I strongly encourage you to do for obvious reasons, this site will be awarded $100, and half of site profits will be donated to charity.
+I have been using Personal Capital’s free service far longer than I’ve had a site, and I was recommending it to friends before I had any way to benefit from it.